Coalgebraic Semantics for Nominal Automata: Coalgebraic Trace Semantics

 \begin{proposition} For every pair $X,Y$ of nominal sets, the sets $\Kl\powfs(X,Y)$ and $\Kl\powufs(X,Y)$ form complete lattices (whence dcpos with bottom). \end{proposition} \begin{corollary} If a locally monotone endofunctor $H$ on $\Kl\powfs$ or $\Kl\powufs$ has an initial algebra $(\mu H, \ini)$, then $(\mu H, \ini^{-1})$ is its terminal coalgebra. \end{corollary}

 This is a consequence of~\autoref{T:DCPOb} since the composition in $\Kl\powfs$ and $\Kl\powufs$ is easily seen to preserve the bottom (empty set) on the left and all joins (unions).

-\mysubsec{Extending functors to $\Kl\powufs$.} We now show that endofunctors arising from a nominal algebraic signature (with one name and one data sort) have a canonical locally monotone extension to $\Kl\powufs$.
-As an instance, we then obtain that the functor $F$ used for RNNAs has a locally monotone extension $\barF$ on $\Kl\powufs$. \begin{definition} The class of \emph{binding polynomial functors} on $\Nom$ is the smallest class of functors containing the constant, identity and abstraction functors and being closed under finite products and coproducts. \end{definition} In other words, binding polynomial functors are formed according to the following grammar:
+\mysubsec{Extending functors to $\Kl\powfs$ and $\Kl\powufs$.} We now show that endofunctors arising from a nominal algebraic signature (with one name and one data sort)~\cite[Def.~8.2]{Pitts13} have a canonical locally monotone extension to $\Kl\powufs$.
+For instance, the functor~$F$ used for RNNAs has a locally monotone extension $\barF$ on $\Kl\powufs$. \begin{definition} The class of \emph{binding polynomial functors} on $\Nom$ is the smallest class of functors containing the constant and identity and abstraction functors and being closed under coproducts, finite products and composition. \end{definition} In other words, binding polynomial functors are formed according to the grammar:

 where $C$ ranges over all constant functors on $\Nom$ and $I$ is an arbitrary index set.
-These functors are precisely the functors associated to a nominal algebraic signature with one name sort and one data sort (see Pitts~\cite[Def.~8.12]{Pitts13}). \begin{proposition} \smnote{Aren't there any results known in the literature that the power object monad on a topos (satisfying s.th.) is commutative?} The monads $\powfs$ and $\powufs$ are commutative. \end{proposition} \begin{proposition} The abstraction functor $[\names](-)$ has a locally monotone extension on $\Kl \powufs$. \end{proposition} \begin{proof}[Sketch] One uses \autoref{R:Kleisli}\ref{R:Kleisli:3}: the abstraction functor is a quotient of the functor $FX = \names \times X$ which is equipped with the canonical distributive law $\lambda_X\colon \names \times \powufs X \to \powufs(\names \times X)$ defined as in~\eqref{eq:pstr}.
+Functors arising from a binding signature in the sense of Fiore et al.~\cite{FioreEA99} and those associated to a nominal algebraic signature with one name sort and one data sort (see Pitts~\cite[Def.~8.12]{Pitts13}) are instances of binding polynomial functors. \begin{proposition} \smnote{Aren't there any results known in the literature that the power object monad on a topos (satisfying s.th.) is commutative?} The monads $\powfs$ and $\powufs$ are commutative w.r.t.~to the strengths obtained by restricting the one in~\eqref{eq:pstr}. \end{proposition} \begin{proposition} The abstraction functor $[\names](-)$ has a locally monotone extension on $\Kl \powufs$. \end{proposition} \begin{proof}[Sketch] One uses \autoref{R:Kleisli}\ref{R:Kleisli:3}: the abstraction functor is a quotient of the functor $FX = \names \times X$ which is equipped with the canonical distributive law $\lambda_X\colon \names \times \powufs X \to \powufs(\names \times X)$ obtained using the strength of $\powufs$ (\autoref{E:ext}\ref{E:ext:3} and cf.~\eqref{eq:pstr}).
 The maps $\rho_X\colon [\names](\powufs X) \to \powufs([\names] X)$ are defined by $\rho_X (\braket a S) = \set{\braket a s : s \in S}$.